-The firm of KPMG served as the independent registered public accounting firm for the Company for the fiscal year ended December 28, 2013.
-In addition to retaining KPMG to audit the consolidated financial statements and internal control over financial reporting of the Company and its subsidiary, LSHI, the Company engaged KPMG LLP to render certain employee benefit audit services to the Company in fiscal year 2013 and expects to continue to do so in fiscal 2014.
-The aggregate fees billed for professional services by KPMG LLP in fiscal years 2013 and 2012 for services consisted of the following:
+The firm of KPMG LLP served as the independent registered public accounting firm for the Company for the fiscal year ended December 27, 2014.
+In addition to retaining KPMG LLP to audit the consolidated financial statements and internal control over financial reporting of the Company and its subsidiary, LSHI, the Company engaged KPMG LLP to render certain employee benefit audit services to the Company in fiscal year 2014 and expects to continue to do so in fiscal 2015.
+The aggregate fees billed for professional services by KPMG LLP in fiscal years 2014 and 2013 for services consisted of the following:

-AUDIT FEES: Fees for the audits of the financial statements and internal control over financial reporting and quarterly reviews were \$885,000 for fiscal 2013 and \$860,000 for fiscal 2012.
+AUDIT FEES: Fees for the audits of the financial statements and internal control over financial reporting and quarterly reviews were \$885,000 for both fiscal years 2014 and 2013.

-AUDIT RELATED FEES: Fees for audits of the Company's 401(k) plan and subsidiary audit were \$27,500 and \$27,000 for fiscal years 2013 and 2012, respectively.
+AUDIT RELATED FEES: Fees for audits of the Company's 401(k) plan and subsidiary audit were \$28,000 and \$27,500 for fiscal years 2014 and 2013, respectively.